alexjoverm/blog/source/_posts/Test-Deeply-Rendered-Vue-js-Components-in-Jest.md

  > Btw, have you realized about the `beforeEach` thing?
 That's a very clean way to create a clean component before each test, which is very important in unit testing, since it defines that test shouldn't depend on each other.

-Both `mount` and `shallow` use exactly the same API, the difference is in the rendering.
+Both `mount` and `shallowMount` use exactly the same API, the difference is in the rendering.
 I'll show you progressively the API along in this series.

 If you run `npm t` you'll see the test are failing because the Snapshot doesn't match for `MessageList.test.js`.
 To regenerate them, run it with `-u` option: